otapi/salescrawler/readme.md

 # About
 Backend, WebGUI and some custom spiders to host regular searches of scrapy spiders.
 User can hide matches to avoid repeative checks of same found items.
+Still working in progress, 1st version with pip package coming soon...
 ![Main screen](scmain.png)

 ## Features